Carter907/logic-loop/README.md

 I wanted to find some novel way of apply Large Language Models to a website that I have seen done before.
 A thought came to me after some time.
 What if I could use an LLM along with Spring Boot to continuously create new content based on user input.
 This app was born as a result.

+Please refer to the wiki for more information about the project design and development goals.